burlachenkok/exploring-python3/python_details.md

 * Language reference: https://docs.python.org/3/reference/
 * Source code of Python interpreter: https://github.com/python/cpython

-The Python (and any interpreter) parses the program's text (source code) line by line (that is represented or in text form or extremely high-level instructions).
+Python (and any interpreter) parses the program's text (source code) line by line (that is represented or in text form or extremely high-level instructions).
 Even though Python is interpreted, internally the commands are translated into [Python Virtual Machine](https://docs.python.org/3/glossary.html#term-virtual-machine) before execution.
-If you want to see how the commands look like, you can use the [dis](https://docs.python.org/3/library/dis.html#module-dis) module to help you on that:
+If you want to see what the commands look like, you can use the [dis](https://docs.python.org/3/library/dis.html#module-dis) module to help you with that:

 ```python
 import dis